 Dr. Newton is the Medical Director of the Neuro-Oncology Program & Brain Tumor Institute, and Professor of Neurology & Solid Tumor Oncology at the University Hospitals of Cleveland Medical Center and Seidman Cancer Center, Case Western Reserve University School of Medicine.
 He holds the UH Neurological Institute Chair in Memory and Cognition, and has been practicing academic Neuro-Oncology for > 30 years.
 He has published more than 230 articles and book chapters, along with being the Editor or Co-Editor of 13 books, in the fields of Neurology and Neuro-Oncology.

-University of Illinois Chicago
+University of Florida

 USA